renanmoretto/keyv/README.md

 - Pickle is better for Python-specific objects but less secure and not cross-language compatible
 - You can set a default serializer for a collection or specify one for individual operations
 - Data is automatically deserialized when retrieved

+# License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+# Contributing

+Contributions are welcome!
+Please feel free to submit a PR.